 This book introduces the Beaded Fern Fabric that has been a part of our Collection over the years.
 While the fern isn’t quite a flower (I believe it fits more into the ‘spore’ category), I still find it to be an elegant decorative element, one that has been a staple in fashion history.

 Historically, the fern motif dates all the way back to the ancient Egyptians.
 Ferns became incredibly popular during the Victorian Era in Britain, when botanists began going out into the field to further their research.
 Fern Fever- they called it.
 During this time, artists frequently replicated the fern motif in pottery, glass, textiles, and sculpture.
 Back in August, Garden & Gun highlighted the trend, which is making yet another comeback in modern fashion.

 When designing, I think about the ebb and flow of organic patterns, how they will translate onto the garments, and if the finished product will retain a natural beauty as our bodies move in those garments.
 Looking at our beaded fern embellishment, I can almost see the wispy leaves dancing.

 Our Beaded Fern fabric below has a particularly organic, but elegant feel and is among our clients’ favorites.
 We choose to use a satin stitch and incorporate chop or seed beads.
-To experiment with this design yourself, download the Fern stencil from our Resources page.
+To experiment with this design yourself, download the Fern stencil from our Maker Supplies + Stencils page.